Karankawa people: Archaeological and ethnohistorical evidence

-Culture and Language
+Culture

 Language and communication

 Little is known of the extinct Karankawa language, which may have been a language isolate.
 The Karankawa also possessed a gesture language for conversing with people from other Native American tribes.

 The Karankawa were noted for their skill in communicating with each other over long distances using smoke signals.
 The Karankawa could make the smoke of a small fire ascend toward the sky in many different ways, and it was as intelligible to them across long distances as their language.
 Their methods are unknown.